ltrgoddard/thesis/temp.markdown

 Larkin and Davie.’
-Whether or not this act of recuperation can be accepted in its entirety, Keery’s earlier contention that ‘*Force of Circumstance* is recognisably derivative from Davie’ is not substantially in doubt.[^122] Given this, it is not too much of a stretch to read the valorisation of ‘force of circumstance’ as an anti-Romantic (though not quite anti-Wordsworthian), Movement-style exhortation to modesty: an injunction not to interfere unduly with the forces that shape circumstance, but simply to observe and to record them.[^123] This certainly seems to be force of the phrase in the collection’s titular poem, in which the speaker reflexively contemplates his or her own memory of a ‘broken, idle mill-wheel’, repeatedly refusing to modify the image by making the wheel turn, or even by imagining the reconstruction of ‘the rotting chute | That brought the water to it’ in order to allow it to turn of its own accord.
-For the speaker, ‘the force | Of circumstance \[…\] protects the place’, preventing any such interference, though at the poem’s conclusion he or she is permitted to ‘set a heron down, a tense | And watchful silence’ which figures the speaker’s own position as observer.[^124]
+Whether or not this act of recuperation can be accepted in its entirety, Keery’s earlier contention that ‘*Force of Circumstance* is recognisably derivative from Davie’ is not substantially in doubt.[^123] Given this, it is not too much of a stretch to read the valorisation of ‘force of circumstance’ as an anti-Romantic, Movement-style exhortation to modesty: an injunction not to interfere unduly with the forces that shape circumstance, but simply to observe and to record them.[^124] This certainly seems to be force of the phrase in the collection’s titular poem, in which the speaker reflexively contemplates his or her own memory of a ‘broken, idle mill-wheel’, repeatedly refusing to modify the image by making the wheel turn, or even by imagining the reconstruction of ‘the rotting chute |
+That brought the water to it’ in order to allow it to turn of its own accord.
+For the speaker, ‘the force | Of circumstance \[…\] protects the place’, preventing any such interference, though at the poem’s conclusion he or she is permitted to ‘set a heron down, a tense | And watchful silence’ which figures the speaker’s own position as observer.[^125]

 The phrase ‘contingent event’, as used by Prynne, has the potential to confuse this interpretation.
 The clearest source for this concept is